 Cardiovascular Inpatient Service

-The Cardiovascular Inpatient Service at the Arkansas Children’s Hospital Heart Center consists of a 31-bed CVICU that is strategically located adjacent to the two dedicated cardiac ORs.
-The new cath labs will also be collocated here when construction is complete by the end of 2020.
-The CVICU is separated into an intensive care team and an intermediate team.
+The Cardiovascular Inpatient Service at the Arkansas Children’s Hospital Heart Center consists of a 31-bed CVICU that is strategically located adjacent to a pair of dedicated cardiac ORs.
+The new cath labs are also located near the CVICU.
+The providers working in the CVICU are separated into an intensive care team and an intermediate team.

 The CVICU manages patients with all forms of pediatric and congenital cardiac disease:

 - Medical management

 - Heart failure with all modalities of mechanical support (ECMO, all types of VADs)